AGH621/pianoPreReading/README.md

     3. Start learning React, which will be used to do the page rendering.

 Back End
-  1. Verson 1 of score filters
-  2. key signature
+  1. key signature
-  3. ScoreDef
+  2. ScoreDef
-  4. solfège translation
+  3. solfège translation

 **May 2022**

 Streamlined and improved the CSS.
 Improved this README with basic Markdown.

 Started work on generating new pages automatically from an XML or musicXML file.
 This feature is using Python and its Music21 library to determine whether a song should be included here and to extract music information from them.
 My collaborator, Jim K, is doing the coding for these parts.
+Began with a Verson 1 of score filters

 **April 2022**